acelinkio/argocd-homelab/docs/setup.md

 ### Login to Mealie
 Login to Authentik.
 Add your user to `mealie Admin` Authentik groups.
 Login to mealie via OIDC.
 Delete the default user.

+### Discourse Setup
+Discourse requires additional configurations done inside of the application.
+Those notes can be found in the discourse.md

 # Additional Comments
 * If doing find and replace, be sure to leave `https://github.com/acelinkio/empty.git`.